Pediatric Therapeutics

 Treatment

 Developmental Therapy is conducted through play.
-If therapy is determined to be necessary after the evaluation, your early intervention team will recommend how often they feel your child should be seen to make steady progress, typically 2-4 sessions per month.
-Your Developmental Therapist will prepare each session targeting the goals established in your child’s IFSP through various developmentally appropriate play activities.
+If therapy is determined to be necessary after the evaluation, your early Developmental Therapist will recommend how often they feel your child should be seen to make steady progress, typically 2-4 sessions per month.
+Your Developmental Therapist will prepare each session targeting the goals established in your child’s plan of care through various developmentally appropriate play activities.
 Often, your child will not even know they are “working”!
 Parents also participate in therapy sessions.
 Your therapist will talk to you and demonstrate various techniques and strategies throughout your child’s session so you can help your child until the next visit.
 At Kidworks we believe that parents and therapists working together results in the best outcomes for our clients.

 Our Office Address